markdoc/docs/pages/docs/syntax.md

 {% /markdoc-example %}

-If your tag does not contain any newlines, then it is treated as an inline tag.
+If your tag doesn't contain any new lines, then it's treated as an inline tag.
 Inline tags are automatically wrapped with a single `paragraph` [Node](/docs/nodes) (which renders a `<p>` element by default), to follow the [CommonMark paragraph spec](https://spec.commonmark.org/0.30/#paragraphs).

 {% markdoc-example %}